ifti891/100-days-of-code/log.md

 **Thought's**
 Not able to give much time to coding, though still giving some time.
 As i have to submit the PhD write-up but i am not even able to it the proper time.
 Working out!!!!
 And received my rejection letter for the job i applied.

+## Day 21: January 12, 2022

+**Today's Progress**
+1. Addented the first class of the 30 weeks bootcamp by Leon.
+2. Lecture was of 3.20 hours, fairly long, and my room was super cold because there was no electricity and i had to watch from under the bedding.
+3. Still sleepy feeling.
+4. I am stuck in the 2 project, kind of bit hard actually.

+**Thought's**
+I like the coding, but from last 2 days i been not set doing lot of other works.
+Such as trying to finish the PhD write-up; now there is another one is which i had to apply.
+Also have to apply for a PhD scholarship.
+Leon's class was fire, i liked it and it's free.

+I learned using Anki app, wish i knew it earlier, i could have learned Python more better way.